 Quickly, that one motion starts a series of motions that spread out as waves.
 Like the circular wave on the water, sound is a wave that spreads out from the source.

 There are some differences with the water analogy though.
 The first is that we see the pond surface as a flat surface.
 Our sound wave is different – it goes out in all directions from a speaker.
 It is similar to the way that a light goes out from a flame – from the top and bottom and all sides at once.
 The second difference is that the spreading wave, that energy spreading out from the speaker, is pushing on air.
 Air acts differently than water.

 But the main thing is true – a wave of sound and a wave on water and a wave of light all carry energy.

-The energy of the wave eventually reaches our ears.
-It then goes inside the ears and finally (through a process that is so sophisticated that it seems like it must be magic), the wave motion turns into electricity that goes down some nerves.
-That new energy wave then transmits the original motion to the brain for analysis.
+Eventually the energy of the wave reaches our ears.
+It then goes inside the ears and finally (through a process that is so sophisticated that it seems like it must be magic), the wave motion turns into electricity.
+That energy goes down some nerves.
+That new energy wave of electricity transmits what we heard, that original motion, to the brain for analysis.

 Sometimes the word Sound and the word “Audio” seem like they mean the same thing.
 But they can be different.
 We will say that “audio” is a type of sound that is being played through some equipment.
 This is the sound that we hear in the movie auditorium.

 Grammar in English is complicated though, so it is not always true.
 We will say that the sound of his voice onscreen was pleasant – we won’t say, the ‘audio’ of his voice.
 And, we won’t say that the voice of the singer on the street had amazing ‘audio’.
 Instead, we would say that the ‘sound’ of his or her voice was amazing.

 Whether the sound is natural or reproduced, the path to our ears is complex.
 You don’t need to know about most of that complexity, just like we don’t need to know about most of the complexity of the sound speaker on the wall.